 If you can't cut it, go back to grandpas garage and mess up his cars.
 Personally diagnosing and repairing BMWs/MB is the most rewarding/difficult problem solving I have done in my life.
 Like I said VASTLY underated job field.
 Mechanics are parts changers, Technicians understand, diag, repair.

-Review about: Universal Technical Institute Fact Program.
+Product or Service Mentioned: Universal Technical Institute Fact Program.

 Reason of review: Good quality.